ansible-collections/ibm_zos_ims/docs/source/configuration.rst

 Configuration
 =============

-After you install the IBM z/OS core collection, configure the files so the collection can locate the dependencies required to run the modules on the managed node.
+After you install the IBM z/OS IMS collection, configure the files so the collection can locate the dependencies required to run the modules on the managed node.

 Step 1: Directory Structure